Serving all people by providing personalized health and wellness through exemplary care, education and research.

-You have been diagnosed with stroke, also known as a brain attack.
+You have been diagnosed with or have a high risk for a stroke, or a TIA (transient ischemic attack).
 During a stroke, blood stops flowing to part of your brain.
 This can damage areas in the brain that control other parts of the body.
 Symptoms after a stroke depend on which part of the brain has been affected.

 Once you’ve had a stroke, you’re at greater risk for another one.
-Listed below are some other factors that can increase your risk for another stroke:
+Listed below are some other factors that can increase your risk for a stroke:

 High blood pressure

 Carotid or other artery disease

 Atrial fibrillation, atrial flutter, or other heart disease

 Certain blood disorders such as sickle cell anemia

 Drinking too much alcohol